pbierkortte/sql-server-to-snowflakedw-python/README.md

 ## Purpose
 Migrate data from SQL Server into Snowflake using Python.

 ## Assumptions
-* You have some knowledge of
+* You are familiar with
   * SQL Server
   * Python
   * Snowflake
   * Linux/macOS
   * Your computer runs Linux/macOS
-* Your computer is connected to the internet
-* Your computer has enough free disk space
+* You have enough free disk space
-  * Source data will be temporarily saved locally
+  * Source data temporarily compressed and saved locally
-  * Stored data is compressed, and storage required will vary
-  * Expect ~20% of the source size to be needed.
+  * Expect ~20% of the source size to be needed
   * For example, Space Needed = (Database GiB - Index GiB) * 20%
 * You have a Snowflake account
   * Sign up for a Snowflake account if you do not already have one